 When the same person comes onto your site, looking at the same item, make sure you give them what they’re looking for.
 If you sell sofas, for example, make sure you show them a sofa guide to help them make a decision.
 Offer them free shipping on orders over a certain value.
 Make them a deal they can’t refuse.

-Every store has a product which comes with a suite of complementary products.
-If you sell dresses, there are a set of shoes and bag that go perfectly with it.
+Every store has a product that comes with a suite of complementary products.
+If you sell dresses, there are a set of shoes and a bag that go perfectly with it.
 If you sell computers, there’s a bag which is a must-buy with it.

 Your customers are looking for the perfect match to their primary product, even if they don’t know it yet.